-The Government increased the minimum pension contributions that must be paid into your workplace pension from April 2018, and then again from April 2019.
+The Government increased the minimum pension contributions that must be paid into your workplace pension from April 2018, and will increase them again in April 2019.

 HOW THIS AFFECTS YOU

-Minimum contributions into workplace pensions increased in April 2018.
+Minimum contributions into workplace pensions will increase again in April 2019.

-You, your employer and the government could be paying more towards your future.
+You, your employer and the taxman could be paying more towards your future.

 It could make a big difference to your pension pot.